-Banners shall to be hung with the Director's approval and in compliance with all appropriate regulations for the duration of the above-mentioned events and subject to the following conditions:
+Banners shall be hung with the Director's approval and in compliance with all appropriate regulations for the duration of the above-mentioned events and subject to the following conditions:

-- (A) The limited duration permit for sidewalk pole banners shall be issued by the City's Department of Public Works. - (B) Specific placement of pole and street locations shall be designated on the limited duration banner permit and shall not exceed three hundred fifty (350) banners.
-A list of such locations shall be available at the Department of Public Works. - (C) Limited duration permit holders shall be required to hang and remove all banners.
+(A)The limited duration permit for sidewalk pole banners shall be issued by the City's Department of Mobility and Infrastructure.(B)Specific placement of pole and street locations shall be designated on the limited duration banner permit and shall not exceed three hundred fifty (350) banners.
+A list of these locations shall be available at the Department of Mobility and Infrastructure.(C)Limited duration permittees shall be required to hang and remove all banners.
 Banners not removed by the permittee may be subject to removal by the City.
-All costs associated with cleanup and removal shall be assessed to the limited duration banner permit holder.

-The sidewalk banners shall conform in size and construction requirements with banner regulations promulgated by the Director, including, but not limited to, requirements for hanging said banners in order to protect the public's safety.
+All costs associated with cleanup and removal shall be assessed to the limited duration banner permittee.
+The sidewalk banners shall conform in size and construction requirements with banner regulations promulgated by the Director, including, but not limited to, requirements for hanging banners in order to protect the public's safety.

-The banners may include announcements of the above-mentioned events and may include commercial sponsor logos to the extent that such advertising comprises no more than thirty-three (33) percent of the banner face.
+The banners may include announcements of the above-mentioned events and may include commercial sponsor logos to the extent that advertising comprises no more than thirty-three (33) percent of the banner face.

-Said banners shall not be erected more than thirty (30) days prior to the event and shall be removed within fifteen (15) days of the event.
+Banners shall not be erected more than thirty (30) days prior to the event and shall be removed within fifteen (15) days of the event.
 The Director may grant an extension of time for removal in the case of inclement weather or other events that reasonably delay removal.